Fundamental (Pet Shop Boys album)

 Fundamental is the ninth studio album by English synth-pop duo Pet Shop Boys.
-It was released in May 2006 in the United Kingdom, Europe, Japan and Canada.
-It was released in late June 2006 in the United States.
+It was released in May 2006 in the United Kingdom, Europe, Japan, and Canada, and in late June 2006 in the United States.
 The album entered the UK Albums Chart at number five on 28 May 2006.
-In the US the album peaked at number 150 selling 7,500 copies in its first week.
+In the US the album peaked at number 150 on the Billboard 200, selling 7,500 copies in its first week.
 As of April 2009 it had sold 46,000 copies in the US and 66,000 copies in the UK.
-Fundamental earned two Grammy nominations at the 2007 Grammy Awards for Best Dance/Electronic Album and Best Dance Recording with "I'm with Stupid".

-The album was produced by the Pet Shop Boys and Trevor Horn and it features eleven new Pet Shop Boys compositions, and "Numb", written by Diane Warren (Neil Tennant and Chris Lowe originally planned to have "Numb" be one of two new tracks on PopArt, but opted instead for "Miracles" and "Flamboyant").

-The liner notes show that the album is dedicated to two executed Iranian gay teenagers, Mahmoud Asgari and Ayaz Marhoni, who were hanged on 19 July 2005.
-Some reports have suggested the two may have been executed for engaging in homosexual behaviour, though the official Iranian report was that they were hanged for raping a 13-year-old boy.
-The album was very well received by critics, some considering it to be their best album since Very, but its sales failed to improve much on the sales of their last two albums.
+Fundamental earned two Grammy nominations at the 2007 Grammy Awards for Best Electronic/Dance Album and Best Dance Recording for "I'm with Stupid".
+The album was generally well received by critics, but its sales failed to improve much on those of their last two albums.

-The album re-entered the UK Album Chart at number thirty-two in 2017 following the album's Further Listening 2005-2007 reissue.

-Overview
+Background and composition

+Fundamental features eleven Pet Shop Boys compositions and a song by Diane Warren, "Numb", which was originally intended to be a new track on PopArt: The Hits (2003).
+Two other songs, "Casanova in Hell" and "Luna Park", were written by the duo during the PopArt sessions; they wrote the rest between January and April 2005 in London and Naples.

+In planning for the album, Pet Shop Boys drew up a manifesto of their intention to write songs about authoritarianism and fundamentalism in the contemporary world, with minimal electropop music.
+The songs turned out to be more epic in scope, and they decided to approach Trevor Horn, with whom they had worked on "Left to My Own Devices" (1989), to be the producer.
+Recording took place from May to November at Sarm West in London.

+The title is intended to convey that the album has a fundamentally Pet Shop Boys sound, in addition to touching on the subject matter.